-Beyond the sunny location and spectacular venue, here are some of the reasons why I think the Avature Conference is so awesome.
+Beyond the sunny location and spectacular venue, here are some of the reasons why I think the Avature Conference is worth attending.

 Customer Presentations Steal the Show